How to Import Stock Prices into Excel from Google Finance (3 Methods)

 how to import stock prices into excel from google finance (Copy Paste)

-3 Methods to Import Stock Prices into Excel from Google Finance
+How to Import Stock Prices into Excel from Google Finance: 3 Methods

 Method-1.
-Import Stock Prices from Google Finance from Web
+Import Stock Prices from Google Finance on Web

 For the first method, we’re going to import Stock Prices data from Google Finance to Google Sheets using the GOOGLEFINANCE function.
 Then, we’ll import that into Excel using Power Query.